On the CQC Conjecture: Results

 Note that the three terms of the form $\bra{f_0f_1}\kb{ii}{ii}\ket{f_0f_1} = |\bk{f_0f_1}{ii}|^2$ for $i \in \{0, 1, 2\}$ produces $|\frac{1}{3}|^2$, $|\frac{\omega}{3}|^2$, $|\frac{\omega^2}{3}|^2$ respectively, which are all equal to $\frac{1}{9}$.
 The other cases however, when we consider terms like $\bra{f_0f_1}\kb{ii}{jj}\ket{f_0f_1}$ for $i \ne j$, we get $\bra{f_0f_1}\kb{ii}{jj}\ket{f_0f_1} + \bra{f_0f_1}\kb{jj}{ii}\ket{f_0f_1}= -\frac{1}{9}$ for $i, j \in \{0, 1, 2\}$, which can be seen by direct calculation.
 For example,

 from the sum of roots of unity property.
 So for the six terms where $i \ne j$, we get three $-\frac{1}{9}$.
-This negative quantities cancels out the three quantities where $i = j$.
+These negative quantities cancel out the three quantities where $i = j$.
 This results in the probability $p_{f_if_j}$ of outcomes where $(i + j) \% 3 \ne 0$ being a constant and equal to $\frac{1 - p}{9}$.
 Aggregating these probabilities, we see that:

 for $i, j \in \{0, 1, 2\}$.
 With the similar reasoning for $Z^A$ and $Z^B$, we see that $X^A$ and $X^B$ which are the resulting random variables after $A$ and $B$'s individual measurements, are still maximally mixed and we have the equal mutual information in this basis as the basis $\Z$: